 Cafe Marquesa is one of the best restaurants in Key West and well worth a visit.
-It’s one of the highest-rated restaurants in the area, serving up New American fares.
+It’s one of the area’s highest-rated restaurants, serving New American fares.
 Cafe Marquesa is the perfect location for a date or dinner with friends.
-There’s a lovely atmosphere and you’ll soon see why it’s many people’s favorite place.
+There’s a lovely atmosphere, and you’ll soon see why it’s many people’s favorite place.

 For dinner, you can opt for the Crispy Yellowtail Snapper or the duck breast.
 As well as locally sourced Key West food, they are known for their house-made desserts.
 Their Key Lime Pie is topped with whipped cream and walnuts and is divine.
 They also have a liquid Key Lime Pie, with RumChata Limón, Key Lime Rum, and cream.
 I’m drooling just thinking about it!
 If you love key lime flavor you have to try it.